RoadSafetyProject/roadsafety-docs/description.rst

 Description of the System
 *************************

-The following part is intended to give user an insight on how to use the system and access different features and system components.
+This part is intended to give user an insight on how to use the system and access different features and system components.

 .. index:: Login